acguerr1/imageextraction/README.md

 If you would like to contribute thoughts or code, please send an email to to Anna at acg(at)santafe(dot)edu with the subject line "PicAxe Contribute" and with a detailed description of who you are and how you would like to contribute.

+## On Docker images:

+To ease dependency issues, we have provided Docker files for each pipeline.
+If the corresponding Docker image is not pulled for some amount of time, it will be automatically deleted.
+Note that the Docker image might not exist at some point.

 [^1]: Ultralytics.
 YOLOv8.
 2024. [https://github.com/ultralytics/ultralytics/blob/main/docs/en/models/yolov8.md](https://github.com/ultralytics/ultralytics/blob/main/docs/en/models/yolov8.md).
 [^2]: Shen, Zejiang, Ruochen Zhang, Melissa Dell, Benjamin Charles Germain Lee, Jacob Carlson, and Weining Li.
 2021.
 LayoutParser: A Unified Toolkit for Deep Learning Based Document Image Analysis. arXiv preprint. [https://doi.org/10.48550/arXiv.2103.15348](https://doi.org/10.48550/arXiv.2103.15348).